PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-13 10:12:50
+Last updated: 2024-04-13 10:13:24
-Random Quote: What's a bigger feeling than love? - Elliot
+Random Quote: Bronn was no knight, that was true.
+Bronn was a battle - hardened killer.